Garamantes/term-project-1/README.md

 > This CLI default is overriding html output files.

 6. option command
-> option command has 3 types ( plain, fancy, slide ).
+> option command has 2 types ( plain, fancy).
-> you can enter command line, except -option and option command.
+> you can enter command line, you could not except -option and option command.
-> if you not type -option or option command, default option is plain .